Abubakari Yakubu: Club career

-Born in Tema, Yakubu joined AFC Ajax at only 17, going on to remain in the Netherlands for one full decade.
-He made his Eredivisie debut on 19 April 2000, playing 50 minutes in a 1–1 away draw against FC Den Bosch and finishing his first season with only five matches.
+Born in Tema, Yakubu joined Ajax at only 17, going on to remain in the Netherlands for one full decade.
+He made his Eredivisie debut on 19 April 2000, playing 50 minutes in a 1–1 away draw against Den Bosch and finishing his first season with only five matches.

 Yakubu played in an average of 15 league games in the following four years, going on to make 89 competitive appearances and helping the Amsterdam side to two national championships and the 2001–02 edition of the Dutch Cup.
-During the 2002–03 campaign he featured in five matches in the UEFA Champions League, in a quarter-final run that ended at the hands of eventual champions A.C.
-Milan; he spent 2004–05 on loan to fellow league team Vitesse Arnhem.
+During the 2002–03 campaign, he featured in five matches in the UEFA Champions League, in a quarter-final run that ended at the hands of eventual champions A.C.
+Milan; he spent 2004–05 on loan to fellow league team Vitesse.

 In the ensuing off-season, Yakubu signed permanently with the latter club for four more years, being intermittently used during four seasons and released in the summer of 2009.
-In early October, he had an unsuccessful trial with TSV 1860 Munich from Germany.
+In early October, he had an unsuccessful trial with 1860 Munich from Germany.